EmotiBit/.github/.github/PULL_REQUEST_TEMPLATE.md

 # Testing
 <!--- The testing results should be added to the main PR behind this bug-fix/ feature-add -->
-If another **linked PR** is the main PR for this bug-fix/ feature-add, you may then remove the testing section from this PR and add the link to that PR here with the explicit statement "testing results added to PR(link)".
+If another **linked PR** is the main PR for this bug-fix/ feature-add, you may then remove this testing section and add a link to the main PR here with the explicit statement "testing results added to PR(link)".

 ## Unit Tests
 For each test case, create a unit test in the `EmotiBit Feature Test Protocol` document.
 The corresponding unit test should be performed and ressults recorded in the `EmotiBit Feature Testing Results` sheet.

 ## Steps to test
-- Import the steps from the `EmotiBit Feature Test Protocol` for quick access for the reviewer
+Import the steps from the `EmotiBit Feature Test Protocol` for quick access for the reviewer

 ## Results
 - Synopsis of results, details if required.